ktorres63/100-days-of-code/day_40/README.md

 Write the function getAverageAge(users) that gets an array of objects with property age and returns the average age.

 The formula for the average is (age1 + age2 + ... + ageN) / N.
+## Filter unique array members
+Let arr be an array.

+Create a function unique(arr) that should return an array with unique items of arr.